 British Columbia fishing guides cover all four corners of the province.
 There are fishing lodges, guides and outfitters lining up and down the coast of BC.
 There are fishing lodges deep in the backcountry on remote lakes and rivers.
 There are fishing guides navigating by boat on our oceans, lakes and up and down our rivers.

 There are over 20,000 lakes in BC, Canada.
-Some fishing lakes are located in the remote backcountry of British Columbia with fly in fishing lodges while others are dirt road access, boat only and, many, easy access via paved roads.
-Lake fishing enthusiasts arrive with road and reel in hand, belly boats, row boats, canoes, boats with electric motors and/or gas powered.
-Do your research.
+Some fishing lakes are located in the remote backcountry of British Columbia while others are dirt road access, boat only and, in some cases, easy access via paved roads.
+Many of the bigger lakes will have boat launches, trailer parking, pinic areas and pit toilets.
+Lake fishing has rules.
+Some do not allow boats.
+Some are catch and release only.
+Some require certain bait only.
+Many are seasonal.
+Do your research before you pack up the fishing rod and reel, belly boat, row boat, canoe, boat with electric motors and/or gas powered.

 There are said to be over 750,000 kilometers of rivers and streams for fishing in British Columbia, Canada.
 Fly fishing our rivers and streams attracts visitors from all around the world.
 River fishing guides have the experience to know which river to fish and where to fish on our rivers.